dqops/dqo/docs/command-line-interface/settings.md

 ___
 ### **dqo settings timezone set**

+Set the default time zone

 **Description**

-Set the default time zone
+Set the default time zone used by the DQO.

 **Command-line synopsis**